Present day medical cannabis patients owe a debt of gratitude to the trailblazing LGBTQ activists from the 1970s, 80s, and 90s.

 The Big Top Cannabis Supermarket

-Upon returning to the States, Peron moved into a three-story Victorian house on Castro Street.
+Upon returning to the States, Peron moved into a three-story Victorian house in the Castro District.
 Dennis shared this house with over 20 people and would sell cannabis out of the third floor.

 Known as “The Big Top” cannabis supermarket, customers could select from locally grown cannabis as well as landrace strains like Acapulco Gold and Thai.